USDA Business Loans: What You Should Know

 The USDA website lists the following as costs that guaranteed loan funds can’t be used for:

 - Fraternal organizations

 - Projects involving more than $1 million and the relocation of 50 or more jobs

 - Agricultural production, with certain exceptions

 - Distribution or payment to a beneficiary of the borrower or an individual or entity that will retain an ownership interest in the borrower

 - Racetracks or gambling facilities

 - Churches, church-controlled organizations, or charitable organizations

-If you plan on using the funds for any of the above types of projects or companies, you won’t be approved for a USDA loan.
+If you plan on using the funds for any of the above types of projects or companies, you won’t be eligible for rural funding from the USDA.